 In addition to the general competencies required of all Erikson master's degree students, MSW students must demonstrate a set of competencies specific to social workers.
-The Council of Social Work Education has identified core competencies as essential to effective generalist social work preparation.
+The Council of Social Work Education, Educational policy and Accreditation Standards (EPAS)has identified core competencies as essential to effective generalist social work preparation.
 Graduates of the Erikson MSW program will be required to demonstrate competence at both the generalist and concentration levels.
 Below are the core competencies that graduates from the Erikson MSW program will be expected to demonstrate: